emqx/emqx-docs/en_US/advanced/shared-subscriptions.md

                                        [s3] got msg3
 ```

-### Balancing strategy and distribution of Ack configuration
+### Balancing strategy and distribution of ACK configuration

-EMQX Broker's shared subscription supports balancing strategy and distribution of Ack configuration:
+EMQX Broker's shared subscription supports balancing strategy and distribution of ACK configuration:

 ```
 broker {
   # balancing strategy
   shared_subscription_strategy: random

   # Applicable to QoS1 QoS2 messages, when enabled,
   # message will be distributed to another subscriber when selected subscriber is offline
   shared_dispatch_ack_enabled = false